-The Toulouse School of Economics (TSE) is one of Europe's premiere institutions for the study of Economics.
-Home to many of today's top economic theorists—including Jean Tirole, the 2015 Nobel laureate in Economics—TSE is consistently ranked among the top three Economics departments in Europe, and among the top ten in the world.
+The Toulouse School of Economics (TSE) is one of Europe's premiere institutions for study of Economics.
+Home to many of today's top economic theorists—including Jean Tirole, the 2014 Nobel laureate in Economics—TSE is consistently ranked among the top three Economics departments in Europe, and among the top ten in the world.

 Vassar is proud to be the only American institution with an established exchange relationship with TSE.
 This program offers well-prepared Vassar Economics majors a truly unique study-abroad opportunity.
 One and two-semester options are available.

 Serious students of Economics will take all Economics classes in English alongside some of the best students and most challenging faculty in Europe.
 Outside of class, students can immerse themselves in the rich culture, history and language of France as they experience daily life in one of France's most lovely southern cities.
 Known as “La Ville Rose,” Toulouse sits astride the winding Garonne river and is the capital of France’s great southwestern region, the Midi-Pyrénées, near the Atlantic Ocean, the Mediterranean sea and the Pyrenees mountains.